Sleep is one of the foundations for resilience.

 Sleep helps to enhance mental strength and resilience.
 This is one reason it may feel easier to respond to life’s difficult times when you are rested.

 Research shows that sleep enhances cognitive function.
-A study at UCLA has shown that sleep deprivation negatively impacts brain maintenance and repair and compromises mental acuity and optimal brain activity.
-This impacts your ability to focus, slows your reaction time, compromises your ability to make decisions, to multi-task and store new memories.
+A study at UCLA has shown that sleep deprivation negatively affects brain maintenance and repair, compromising mental acuity and optimal brain activity.
+This impacts your ability to focus, slows your reaction time, compromises your ability to make decisions, multitask, and store new memories.

 The Better Sleep Council found that 79% of people would feel better and more prepared for the day with an extra hour of sleep.
 Sleeping only 6-7 hours, you are twice as likely to be involved in a car crash, and sleeping less than 5 hours increases your risk 4-5 times.

-Additional research has found that continuity of sleep is important for memory consolidation.
-This study found that during restorative sleep, important memories are consolidated and creativity is boosted as well.
+Additional research has found that sleep continuity is essential for memory consolidation.
+This study found that during restorative sleep, important memories are consolidated and creativity is boosted.

-Sleep also appears to restore our emotional brain circuits, supporting healthy levels of mood supporting hormones, including serotonin, dopamine, and cortisol, that affect your tools of resilience, including your thought, mood, and energy.
+Sleep also appears to restore our emotional brain circuits, supporting healthy levels of mood-supporting hormones, including serotonin, dopamine, and cortisol, which affect our tools of resilience —our thoughts, mood, and energy.

 Your Prefrontal Cortex Needs Sleep to Function